 \subsection{Necessity of Confidence-based Edge Assignment (RQ2)}

 \paragraph{Isolating Noisy Samples.}

-We instantiate Definition~\ref{def:conf} using a \emph{top–$k$} rule, where each synthetic node retains its $k$ highest-confidence edges.
+We instantiate Definition~\ref{def:bcr} using a \emph{top–$k$} rule, where each synthetic node retains its $k$ highest-confidence edges.
 The value of $k$ is set to \(\# augmented\_nodes \times n\), and we vary $n$ to study its effect on node isolation and classification performance.
-Figure~\ref{fig:topk}a shows that the number of isolated nodes ($\log$-scaled) drop as $\log(n)$ increases.
-Figure~\ref{fig:topk}b reveals a bell-shaped accuracy curve with respect to $\log(n)$, measured relative to $n{=}1$.
-These trends support our hypothesis: \begin{itemize}[leftmargin=1em] \item \textbf{Too small $k$ $\rightarrow$ isolation.} Many synthetic nodes become singletons (Theorem~\ref{thm:isol}), so the minority manifold is under-populated and performance suffers. \item \textbf{Too large $k$ $\rightarrow$ over-smoothing.} Excessive connectivity leads to repeated averaging in Equation~\eqref{eq:agg} and pushing node representations towards a global mean, resulting in over-smoothing \cite{li2024oversmoothingnightmaregraphcontrastive}. \end{itemize}
+The left part of Figure~\ref{fig:topk} shows that the number of isolated nodes ($\log$-scaled) drop as $\log(n)$ increases.
+The right part of Figure~\ref{fig:topk} reveals bell-shaped performance curves with respect to $\log(n)$ on the Photo, Computer, and Children datasets, measured relative to the baselines of $n{=}1$.
+These trends support our hypothesis: \begin{itemize}[leftmargin=1em] \item \textbf{Too small $k$ $\rightarrow$ isolation.} Many synthetic nodes become singletons (Theorem~\ref{thm:isol}), so the minority manifold is under-populated and performance suffers. \item \textbf{Too large $k$ $\rightarrow$ over-smoothing.} Excessive connectivity causes repeated averaging in Eq.\eqref{eq:agg}, pushing node representations toward a global mean and resulting in over-smoothing\cite{li2024oversmoothingnightmaregraphcontrastive}. \end{itemize}

 \paragraph{Effectiveness of Confidence Function.}

 We compare two edge assignment strategies for augmented nodes: edge duplication from the target node (without the ‘${C}$’ subscript) and edge assignment with our confidence-based function (denoted by ‘${C}$’).
 Table~\ref{tab:gcn} shows that our confidence-based edge assignment consistently outperforms naive edge duplication under LLM-based interpolation.
 A similar trend holds for numeric interpolation, with the exception of Cora and Photo, likely due to the generation of off-manifold samples that our confidence mechanism successfully isolates.